klameer/intellisolve.co.uk_3/README.md

 VBA allows you to enhance Excel and other MS Office programs by allowing you to write code to enhance their functionality.
 This includes doing things like automating repetitive functions and create custom solutions with a rich set of tools provided by Microsoft.

 ## MS Access
 Probably the most underused application in the MS Office suite.
 MS Access is a desktop relational database.
-This me
+This means you can have a lot of the functionality of a RDMS like organising and querying large amounts of data.

 Gives you the ability to bring together or maintain large amounts of data that can be consolidated and reported upon.